ShehabAnalytics21/Data-Analysis-of-Money-Expenditure-on-Gambling-Australia/README.md

 ### Installation:
 To get the report up and running, please follow these simple steps:
 1. First, fork the project to your own repository.
-2. Open the Rmd code.
+2. Open the Rmd file named “Money Expenditure on Gambling.Rmd”.

 To view the report in an Html format, please follow the instructions:
 1. First, fork the project to your own repository.
 2. Download the excel file provided in the directory.
-3. Download the “Data Analysis of HDI.Rmd” file into the same folder where the Excel file was saved.
+3. Download the “Money Expenditure on Gambling.Rmd” file into the same folder where the Excel file was saved.
-4. Use RStudio to run the file.
-5. Knit the file to an Html format using the Knit button.
+4. Knit the file to an Html format using the Knit button.
-6. Open the Html file in a web browser such as Chrome or Safari.
+5. Open the Html file in a web browser such as Chrome or Safari.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->
 ## Usage:
-The HDI (Human Development Index) analysis presented in this report could be useful to a vast segment of society, including individuals involved in charities, hospitals, governments, insurance firms, etc. The trends that the statistics provide are very important to the stakeholders because they give them important information that, depending on their level of involvement, can be used as a method of improvement in many areas.
+There are two main stakeholders that can use the information in this report:
+Government: To make the public aware of the enormous harm of gambling.
+Gambling Companies & Agencies: To keep track of the trends and patterns regarding money expenditure on various forms of gambling which can equip them with sufficient information about the wager’s areas of interest.

 <p align="right">(<a href="#top">back to top</a>)</p>